Skip to content

 • Are inactive by default

-• Can be toggled on/off based on project needs
+• Can be toggled on or off based on project needs

 • Allow project-level customization of governance rules